OmdaMukhtar/react-basic/README.md

                     export default connect(mapStateToProps, (App);
                 ```
-            - use connect with mapDispatchToProps
+            - Use connect with mapDispatchToProps
                 ```js